-As well as that astonishing work of literary art, there are a further nine other designated National Treasures and many more highly important works for you to discover.
+In addition to the astonishing literary work "The Tale of Genji," there are a further nine other designated National Treasures and many more highly important works for you to discover.

 Among the collection, you can see more than 12,000 items including swords, armor, Noh costumes, and lacquer.
 Handed down through the Tokugawa clan, the museum is uniquely blessed with an incredible wealth of historical information.